platformsh/platformsh-docs/sites/friday/src/get-started/express/_index.md

 {{< /codetabs >}}

-## Choose your Git Flow
+## Choose your Git workflow
 {{% vendor/name %}} projects can be used as a classic Git repository where you will be able to push your source code in different ways using either Git CLI or {{% vendor/name %}} CLI.
-You can choose which way—or Git flow—you would like to use for your project from the following options:
+You can choose which way—or Git workflow—you would like to use for your project from the following options:

 - Your project source code will be **hosted on a {{% vendor/name %}} Git repository**
 - Your project source code will be **hosted on your own GitHub repository**